 Magnetic resonance imaging

 The development of standardized MRI procedures by the ADNI MRI core for use in the multiple ADNI centers represents a major contribution of the initiative to the scientific community.
 Protocols needed to be compatible with three different vendors of scanners (GE, Siemens, and Philips), a variety of hardware/software configurations within each vendor product line, and two MRI field strengths.
 Methods were initially developed using technology widely available at the beginning of ADNI with the philosophy that the protocol must maximize scientific utility while minimizing the scan time burden placed on participants (13).
 Pulse sequences were optimized for longitudinal scans to ensure stability and reproducibility (14).
 The final protocol could be run in less than 30 min, captured both structural information and detect relevant brain pathologies, and used a phantom to monitor scanner performance.
 The protocol also included quality control for all images acquired and post-acquisition corrections to correct scaling changes and image artifacts such as intensity non-uniformity, and warping because of gradient non-linearity (15-17).
 A total of 38 different vendor and platform specific protocols were required to run ADNI MRI sequences at 59 sites with 89 MRI scanners.
 The final protocol was able to achieve consistent acquisitions across this broad distribution of sites and technologies (15).
 Following the development of the initial protocols, it became apparent that MRI scans in ADNI also needed to image white-matter disease and so a FLAIR sequence to detect cerebrovascular disease was added to the core sequence for ADNI-GO and ADNI-2.
-In addition three emerging MRI applications – functional MRI, Arterial Spin Labeling Perfusion Imaging (ASL) and Diffusion Tensor Imaging (DTI) – were added in ADNIGO and ADNI-2 as avendor specific protocols to pilot their potential use in multicenter clinical trials (15).
+In addition three emerging MRI applications – functional MRI, Arterial Spin Labeling Perfusion Imaging (ASL) and Diffusion Tensor Imaging (DTI) – were added in ADNI-GO and ADNI-2 as avendor specific protocols to pilot their potential use in multicenter clinical trials (15).
 A comparison of sequences used in ADNI-1, ADNI-GO and ADNI-2 can be found at: http://adni.loni.usc.edu/methods/mri-analysis/mri-acquisition/.

 A key factor in the success of ADNI MRI protocols has been the use of a high-resolution geometric phantom to assess the reliability of scanner hardware over longitudinal scans.
 Consisting of polycarbonate spheres filled with water and copper sulphate in a precise geometrical pattern, the ADNI phantom (Figure 1) is scanned after each patient to detect linear and nonlinear spatial distortion, signal-to-noise ratio, and image contrast, allowing these artifactual problems to be identified and subsequently corrected.
 The ADNI phantom has been shown to help correct scanner scaling errors or miscalibrations (18) and to reduce between scanner imaging artifacts in longitudinal studies (19).
 Without the monitoring of scanner performance using the ADNI phantom, it is estimated that around 20% of all scans would have been affected by these types of errors (18).
 This phantom has been so successful that it has been used in numerous phase 2 and phase 3 treatment trials (3).